Avoid These Common Pitfalls During a Capital Raise: A Cautionary Guide

 Understanding Solicitation Rules During a Capital Raise

-In the realm of capital raising, particularly when dealing with traditional methods such as syndications and securities, it’s essential to understand the regulations that govern these activities.
-Specifically, when raising capital through securities, entities must either go public or qualify for an exemption from doing so.
-One of the most common exemptions utilized is under Regulation D, which includes Rule 506(b) and Rule 506(c).
+In capital raising—especially through syndications and securities—it is essential to understand the rules that govern these activities.
+When raising capital through securities, an entity must either register publicly or qualify for an exemption.
+One of the most commonly used exemptions is Regulation D, which includes Rule 506(b) and Rule 506(c).

-However, it is important to distinguish between what is restricted and what is permitted under Rule 506(b).
-While discussing specific deals publicly is prohibited, marketing yourself or your business is allowed.
-This means that you can share information about your business, the types of deals you typically handle, and your track record without violating the exemption.
-It’s crucial, however, to avoid crossing the line into discussing the specifics of any ongoing deal, as this could breach the 506(b) rules.
+It is important to distinguish between what is restricted and what is permitted under Rule 506(b).
+While publicly discussing specific deals is prohibited, marketing yourself or your business is allowed.
+You may share information about your company, the types of deals you pursue, and your general track record, as long as you avoid referencing any active offering.
+Crossing into deal-specific details can violate 506(b) rules.

-Understanding the distinctions between these exemptions and adhering to the relevant regulations is crucial for maintaining compliance during a capital raise.
+Understanding these distinctions and adhering to the applicable rules is essential for maintaining compliance during a capital raise.

 The Importance of Disclaimers and Conservative Language in Capital Raising

-If a deal does not perform as expected, investors who experience losses may seek legal recourse.
-In such situations, attorneys representing these investors will meticulously examine all communications and marketing materials to determine whether any promises or guarantees were made, especially concerning the return of the original investment.
-Therefore, it is essential to separate past success from expectations for current or future deals, clearly stating that past performance should not be seen as a predictor of future outcomes.
+If a deal underperforms, investors who incur losses may pursue legal action.
+In those cases, attorneys will closely review all communications and marketing materials to assess whether any promises were made, particularly regarding the return of capital.
+For this reason, it is essential to clearly separate historical results from expectations for current or future deals and to reinforce that prior performance does not predict future outcomes.

-For investors conducting due diligence, language plays a critical role in their perception of the operator.
-It is important to convey that the operator is committed to delivering on promises, but not by overselling or making unrealistic claims.
-The use of conservative language helps build a narrative that portrays the operator as someone who is cautious and prudent, putting investors’ interests first.
-This approach includes setting targets that are reasonable and defensible rather than overly optimistic.
+For investors conducting due diligence, language strongly shapes their perception of the operator.
+It is important to demonstrate commitment and competence without overselling or making unrealistic claims.
+Using conservative language signals prudence and discipline, reinforcing that investor interests come first.
+This includes setting targets that are reasonable and defensible rather than overly optimistic.

 Using these disclaimers effectively communicates that while every effort is made to achieve the best possible outcomes, there are inherent risks in any investment.
 By acknowledging these risks upfront and stating that certain factors are beyond your control, you manage investor expectations realistically.
 This level of honesty not only protects you legally but also strengthens the relationship with your investors by building trust through clear communication.